DJreyaB/Data-Engineering-Udacity/Data-Modeling/ApacheCassandra/Project/README.md

 ## 1
 ### Description
-Tasked with retrieving the artist, song title and song length heard during session id 338 and iteminsession 4.
+Tasked with retrieving the artist, song title and song length heard during session id 338 and item in session 4.
 This table was partitioned by session id with clusters key of item in session.
 This seperates sessions into more granular parts based on their item in session.

 ## 2
 ### Description